SelsabeelA/ScheduleSimulator/README.md

 - **Bonus** (10 marks)
    > graphical representation of Processes execution order

+## Program Input
+- Number of processes
+- Round Robin Time Quantum
+- context switching

+For Each Process you need to receive the following parameters from the user:
+- Process Name
+- Process Color(Graphical Representation)
+- Process Arrival Time
+- Process Burst Time
+- Process Priority Numbe

 ## Program Output
   For each scheduler output the following: